Clients

 Why Your Cold Emails Are Ignored

-Your prospects do not care about you.
-They do not care about your degree, your passions, or your freelance journey.
-They care about exactly one thing: Can you solve a painful problem they are currently facing?
+You must accept a blunt truth: Your prospects do not care about you.
+They do not care about your university degree, your creative passions, your extensive portfolio, or your beautiful origin story.
+They only care about themselves, their business metrics, and their current stressful problems.
+They care about exactly one thing: Can this stranger solve a painful problem I am currently facing?

 Step 1: The Subject Line

-• Bad: 🚀 Increase Your Traffic by 500% with Professional SEO Services!
+• Terrible: 🚀 Increase Your Traffic by 500% with Professional SEO Services!
+(Looks exactly like spam).

-• Good: quick question about [Company Name]'s blog
+• Excellent: quick question about the blog (Casual, mimics an internal memo).

-• Good: idea for the Q3 landing page
+• Excellent: idea for the Q3 landing page (Intriguing, highly specific).

 Step 2: The Hook & Value Prop